mlellis5/bmi510mle/README.md

   5. standardizeNames = function(data)

-         A function that serves as a wrapper around dplyr ::rename_with and janitor ::make_clean_names that converts the variables in a tibble data to "small_camel" case.
+      A function that serves as a wrapper around dplyr::rename_with and janitor::make_clean_names that converts the variables in a tibble data to "small_camel" case.
 ```{r}
 standardizeNames = function(data)
 ```